 STATE LAW MANDATES

-Illinois Annual Harassment Prevention Training Requirement for All Employees
+Illinois Annual Harassment Prevention Training Requirement SB 75

 The MeToo movement has brought significant changes to state law throughout the US.
 New York and California have passed new harassment prevention training requirements over the last year.
 Illinois is the newest state to pass legislation that requires that every employer with employees in the state provide annual harassment prevention training.
 Governor J.B.
 Pritzker signed the bill on August 9, 2019, with an effective date of January 1, 2020.